GiulioTaralli/Hidden-Markov-Model-NER-tagging/README.md

 # NER tagging with Hidden Markov Model
-first part project of NLP.
+First of three projects for the NLP course.